Introduction

 Budgeting and Finance:

 CFOs depend on the financial models that use machine learning in budgeting forecasting, budgeting and risk assessment.
-Machine learning algorithms can analyse historical expenditure and forecast the future scenarios for cash flow.
+Furthermore, machine learning algorithms can analyze historical expenditures and accurately forecast future cash flow scenarios.

 Supply Logistics and Chains:

 Supply chains gain from forecasting demand and route optimisation as well as the tracking of supplier performance.
-AI-powered systems can adjust the levels of inventory continuously based upon real time selling and other external variables like weather and traffic.
+Additionally, AI-powered systems can continuously adjust inventory levels based on real-time sales data and other external variables, such as weather and traffic.

 Human Resources

 HR Analytics leverages information to enhance recruitment, training as well as retention of employees.
-The predictive models can help you identify the candidates that are most likely to be successful and engagement analysis helps ensure that the organization is in good health.
+The predictive models can help you identify the candidates.
+Moreover, it identifies the strategies that are most likely to be successful, and engagement analysis helps ensure that the organization remains in good health.

 The following platforms and tools offer scalable, solid analytics tools: